Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 A mutation is a type on a schema that defines the kind of operations that can be done to modify data.

 **Subscription:**
-A subscription in graphql i
+Subscriptions in graphql are for notifying your client server in real time about changes in the data.

 **Nesting:**
 A nested query is a query that is a child of another query.